electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/bev-platforms/mlb-evo/_index.md

 Q7 SUVs.
 The high-voltage battery stores up to 95 kWh of energy and forms the basis for its range of more than 400 kilometers (248.6 mi) in the WLTP driving cycle.
 This is achieve primarily by the innovative recuperation system, which can recover up to 30 percent of the used energy during brake applications.

-The two asynchronous motors (ASM) of the full-size class SUV achieve a maximum joint output of 300 kW and ensure a sporty and stable performance on any terrain in cooperation with the electric all-wheel drive, which can be adjusted extremely quickly.
+Audi e-tron is available both with a 2 motor setup and a 3 motor setup, making it the first EV with 3 motors.
+Read all details about [e-tron motors](/models/e-tron/drivetrain/motor).

 The Audi e-tron can charge using both alternating and direct current and is the first series-production vehicle with a charging capacity of up to 150 kW.
 It